- Why Research

 - Our Impact

 Research is the Reason I Get to Travel the World

-After her diagnosis, Marenda tested positive for BRCA1 mutation, a genetic mutation that increases a person’s risk of developing breast cancer.
+After her diagnosis, Marenda tested positive for the BRCA1 gene mutation, which increases a person’s risk of developing breast cancer.
 Her paternal grandmother, who passed away from breast cancer in 1975, may have also been a carrier.

 “If all of the things we have now were available 40 years ago, my grandmother would probably still be alive,” she said.

 After her diagnosis and subsequent treatment, Marenda discovered a newfound strength and appetite for life.
 She quit her high-stress job at a government agency and became a flight attendant to travel the world.
-She is currently is a flight attendant for Delta Airlines, a proud BCRF corporate partner who has donated $14.7 million since 2005 in the pursuit to end breast cancer.
+She is currently working for Delta Airlines, a proud BCRF corporate partner that has donated $14.7 million to end breast cancer since 2005.

 Marenda also became a proud advocate for breast cancer awareness and research.
-She serves as a blogger, public speaker, activist, and author of numerous books that are targeted for those going through breast cancer.
+She serves as a blogger, public speaker, activist, and author of numerous books for those going through breast cancer.

-She’s grateful for research advancements which have kept her cancer at bay and helped her achieve a good quality of life as a survivor.
+She’s grateful for research advancements that have kept her cancer at bay and helped her achieve a good quality of life as a survivor.

-“Research is the reason why I am able to live my life and live it abundantly,” she says.
-“It’s why I can fly from state to state, across the world – and do everything on my bucket list.”
+“Research is the reason why I am able to live my life and live it abundantly,” she said.
+“It’s why I can fly from state to state, across the world—and do everything on my bucket list.”

 Read more personal stories about breast cancer from BCRF’s Research Is The Reason campaign here.